Georg Sterzinsky: Cardinal

 Sterzinsky was proclaimed Cardinal-Priest of San Giuseppe all'Aurelio on 28 June 1991.
 He was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.

 Pope Benedict XVI accepted Cardinal Sterzinsky's retirement as Metropolitan Archbishop of the Archdiocese of Berlin on 24 February 2011, for reasons of age (he had reached the age limit of 75) and health.

 No successor was immediately named for Cardinal Sterzinsky upon his retirement, so the Archdiocese of Berlin was a vacant see (sede vacante) at the time.
 Auxiliary Bishop Matthias Heinrich was appointed apostolic administrator until a new archbishop was named.

 In April 2011 Cardinal Sterzinsky was transferred to a rehabilitation clinic.
 In May 2011 it was reported that his condition was very serious after he developed pneumonia and had to be brought from the rehabilitation centre back to the hospital.
 Cardinal Sterzinsky died on 30 June.
 Pope Benedict XVI sent a telegram of condolence to Auxiliary Bishop Heinrich, expressing his closeness to the people of the Archdiocese and praising Sterzinsky's efforts in serving the people of Berlin during the fall of the Berlin Wall and the transition to a united Germany.

 On 2 July 2011, two days after the Cardinal's death, Pope Benedict XVI, named Rainer Maria Woelki as the new Metropolitan Archbishop of Berlin.
+Woelki concelebrated in the Pontifical Mass at the funeral of his predecessor on 9 July in St. Hedwig's Cathedral, where Sterzinsky is buried in the crypt.

 Views

-In November 2004, Sterzinsky criticized the notion of "gay marriage".
-He argued in a sermon that it could be necessary for Catholics to protest and resist gay marriage laws "die dem Gesetz Gottes widersprechen" ("that are contradictory to the laws of God").
+Sterzinsky was particularly committed to migration and asylum policy and established the Subcommittee on Women in Church and Society within the German Bishops' Conference.

+In November 2004, Sterzinsky argued in a sermon that protest of Catholics against state laws "that contradict God's law" may be necessary.
+This is the case, he said, "when attacks on human life at its beginning or end are permitted; when human embryos may be used like research material; when homosexual partnerships are equated with marriage."

+In November 2008, following the murder of two Jesuits in Russia, Cardinal Sterzinsky called for a vigil in front of the Russian embassy and urged the government in Moscow to commit to a full investigation, to take action against defamatory reporting, and to send a clear signal of acceptance of Catholic Christians in Russia.